SasuMC/SasuMC/README.md

 - I’m currently learning Java [ **ENTRY DEV**  ] ✨

-- I'm making Plugins on Spigot & Paper [ Privates, in a future maybe Public 🤔 ]
+- I'm making Plugins on Spigot & Paper, and Mods on Fabric! [ Privates, in a future maybe Public 🤔 ]

 - You can find me in Discord [!
 Sasu#6737] 📫